theravadaz/bl-datascientist-takehome-assessment/TASK.md

 - Please use Python to complete this task.
 - We're most interested to see problem solving and your approach.
 - Keep it simple, keep it DRY, but don't over complicate or over engineer.
-- Please comment the code.
+- Please comment the code and write tests where appropriate.
 - Include any assumptions you have made.